xynova/kubernetes-on-coreos/README.md

 # Kubernetes v1.3 on CoreOS
 The purpose of this project is to have a boostrapable version of Kubernetes that is easy to understand and explain to others.
-It has been configured to support the following configurations:
+It has been configured to support the following:

-- Etcd on high availability mode
+- Etcd on high availability mode support
-- Master nodes on high availabiltiy mode
+- Master nodes on high availabiltiy mode support
 - Secure SSH communications between master and minion nodes.
 - Flannel overlay network
+- Kubectl access from all nodes

 ## Vagrant